SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Hmm*

-"Aha," Rainbow Dash said, "you should ask Twilight for a royal chariot, I feel like that would suit Rarity far more than a boring old chariot pulled by me."
+"Aha," Rainbow Dash said.
+"You should ask Twilight for a royal chariot, I feel like that would suit Rarity far more than a boring old chariot pulled by me."

-"Ooh, that's a great idea," Pinkie said, "but what would you do then?"
+"Ooh, that's a great idea," Pinkie said.
+"But what would you do then?"

 *Hmm, what am I good at?*